adejacques/ms-handsonlab01/docs/workshop.md

 ### 🚀 Retrieve file content

-To retrieve the content of the file we will upload in the container `input`, we are using the `Read blob content` action.
+To retrieve the content of the file we will upload in the container `input`, we are using the `Azure Blob Storage` connector and `Read blob content` action.

 <div class="task" data-title="Tasks">

-> Vérifier comment l'action Blob Storage est configurée:
+> Check the configuration of the `Read blob content` action:
->- This is an info admonition.
+>- Access the Logic App `xxx-xxx-xxx`.
->- This is an info admonition.
+>- Open the workflow `wf_object_from_sa_to_sb` and the action `Read blob content`.
->- This is an info admonition.
+>- Make sure that the Resource Id corresponds to your Storage Account where the file will be uploaded and that the Event type is **Microsoft.Storage.BlobCreated**.

 </div>